QingLyu0828/QingLyu0828.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate student in Department of Biomedical Engineering, Rensselaer Polytechnic Institute.
 Since 2017, I have joined Prof. Ge Wang's [AI-based X-ray Imaging System Lab](https://wang-axis.github.io/).
-I mainly focus on deep learning based magnetic resonance imaging reconstruction related studies, such as fast MRI, MRI super-resolution, cardiac MRI motion artifact reduction, and so on.
+My primary research interest is in combination of medical imaging with deep learning for diagnosis and treatment.
 I have been acting as the reviewer for MICCAI 2020, IEEE Transactions on Computational imaging, IEEE Transactions on Medical Imaging, and IEEE Access.

 Education
 ======